mahesh-bora/sdui-shape-shift-store/README.md

 Ever noticed how Instagram or Zomato's layout changes without app updates?
 That's SDUI.
 Instead of hardcoding the UI, the app acts as a "rendering engine" that asks the server: *"What should I look like right now?"*

-This project demonstrates how companies like Instagram, Amazon, and Airbnb achieve instant UI updates by shifting UI logic from the client to the server.
+This project demonstrates the same class of server-controlled UI techniques used by large apps such as Instagram, Amazon, and Airbnb to iterate quickly without being blocked by app store releases.

 ## 🛠️ Tech Stack